domikini/install_mosh_server/README.md

-# install_mosh_server
-Install mosh server as compliment to ssh
+# Install mosh server as compliment to ssh